 is a serious injury

-Symptoms of a concussion can include:
+Symptoms of concussion may include:

-- Balance or coordination problems
+- Balance problems

 Whether you are involved in athletics or need to return to work, you can find resources at Novant Health for preventing concussions and information regarding concussion recovery.
 Our experts partner with organizations and teams to provide screening; conditioning; education for coaches, parents and players; and game-day medical services to keep athletes safe and healthy.